Last updated on June 12th, 2026

 Today Porvoo includes a much larger area, and visitors will find plenty of pleasant streets beyond the Old Town and even beyond the city itself.

-Things to do in Old Town Porvoo (Borgå)
+Things to do in Old Porvoo (Borgå)

 Porvoo is perfect for wandering.

-Many Old Town buildings date back to the 17th and 18th centuries when Borgå was still under Swedish rule.
-They include the medieval cathedral, a few wooden buildings that survived a the devastating 1760 fire, and the stone, brick, and wood buildings that quickly replaced those lost in the fire.
-However, since most new buildings were constructed on the existing medieval street layout, Old Town Porvoo (Borgå) feels like much older city.
+They include the medieval cathedral, a few wooden buildings that survived the devastating 1760 fire, and the stone, brick, and wood buildings that quickly replaced those lost in the fire.
+However, since most new buildings were constructed on the existing medieval street layout, Old Town feels much older.

 Although they look like the ideal vacation cottage, these were built as warehouses.
-They stored salt, fur, and other goods traded by and through Sweden!
+They stored salt, fur, and other goods traded by and through Sweden.

 Eat and drink